Claudio Castagnoli: The Artist Collective (2019–2021)

-On 20 May episode of Raw, Cesaro debuted a new entrance theme and titantron separate from The Bar as he defeated Ricochet.
+On the 20 May episode of Raw, Cesaro debuted a new entrance theme and titantron separate from The Bar as he defeated Ricochet.
 He also adopted a new part of his gimmick where he would only allow backstage interviewers to ask him only one question before walking away.
 Over the following weeks, Cesaro and Ricochet traded wins with each other.
 Their series of matches received praise from critics.
 At Extreme Rules on 14 July, Cesaro lost to Aleister Black.
 Cesaro would go on to issue an open challenge at NXT UK TakeOver: Cardiff on 31 August, which would be answered by Ilja Dragunov and Cesaro would go on to win the match.
 Cesaro would enter the 2019 King of the Ring tournament but was eliminated by Samoa Joe in the first round.

 As part of the draft in October, Cesaro was drafted back to the SmackDown brand.
 He lost to Mansoor on 31 October at Crown Jewel.
 In the following weeks, Cesaro would align himself with Sami Zayn and Shinsuke Nakamura, teaming with Nakamura on several occasions, including challenging for the SmackDown Tag Team Championship, where they were unsuccessful.
 On 26 January 2020, at Royal Rumble, Cesaro entered at #9 but was eliminated by Brock Lesnar.

 At Elimination Chamber on 8 March, Sami Zayn, along with Nakamura and Cesaro, defeated Braun Strowman in 3-on-1 handicap match for the Intercontinental Championship.
 Zayn became the new champion pinning Strowman.
 On the first night of WrestleMania 36 on 4 April, Cesaro defeated Drew Gulak on the kickoff show.
 At Money in the Bank on 10 May, Cesaro was defeated by Jeff Hardy on the kickoff show.

 Following this, Cesaro began teaming with Nakamura more frequently as they feuded with The New Day for the SmackDown Tag Team Titles.
-On 10 July episode of SmackDown, Cesaro and Nakamura challenged New Day for the titles but the match ended in a no contest after Cesaro and Nakamura put Kofi Kingston and Big E through a table.
+On the 10 July episode of SmackDown, Cesaro and Nakamura challenged New Day for the titles but the match ended in a no contest after Cesaro and Nakamura put Kofi Kingston and Big E through a table.
 On 19 July at The Horror Show at Extreme Rules, Cesaro and Nakamura defeated Kingston and Big E in a tables match to capture the titles, marking Cesaro's second reign.
-On 9 October episode of SmackDown, they lost the titles to Kofi Kingston and Xavier Woods.
+On the 9 October episode of SmackDown, they lost the titles to Kofi Kingston and Xavier Woods.